 - Room Upgrade: Originally, we had booked a “Club Room,” which would have given us access to the Club Lounge, but unfortunately due to COVID, the lounge was closed.
 When we checked in, the front desk agent said that we had an atrium facing room and they upgraded us to an exterior facing room.
 To be honest, the upgrade was nothing to write home about.
 The view is just like any other view and thinking back on it, the atrium facing view might have been more interesting.
 Also, the room was quite small for what is supposedly a luxury hotel.
 If there wasn’t any substitute for the Club Lounge, I wish they would have at least put us in a bigger room.

 - Noon Check-In: We checked into the hotel around 1:45 p.m. and had no issues.
 There was one person in front of me, but other than that, the hotel seemed pretty empty.

 - 4:00 p.m.
 Check-Out: Our flight wasn’t until 6:30 p.m. so we definitely utilized our 4:00 p.m. check-out.
 When I know we have a later flight, I always check Amex’s program first because I know that they offer a guaranteed 4:00 p.m. late check-out.
 Chase advertises that it offers a late check-out, but doesn’t give you an exact time and states that it is offered only if it’s available.

-- Complimentary Wifi: There’s no resort fee at this hotel so the extra $5 off was unfortunately not applied to anything.
+- Complimentary Wifi: There’s no resort fee at The Nines Hotel so the extra $5 off was unfortunately not applied to anything.
 I feel like at least they should have taken it off the room rate, but for $5, I didn’t feel like arguing this one.